JarrenToh/Wine-Supplychain-Blockchain/README.md

 # Wine Supply Chain Smart Contract
-This smart contract is designed to implement a supply chain for the production and distribution of wine, from the grape grower to the retailer.
-The supply chain consists of several stages, including grape growing, wine production, bulk distribution, transit storage, filling/packaging, goods distribution, wholesaling, and retailing.
-Each stage is represented by a different actor in the supply chain and has its own set of functions and responsibilities
+The Wine Supply Chain Smart Contract is created to establish a supply chain for the production and distribution of wine, starting from the raw material suppliers and ending at the retailer.
+The supply chain consists of various stages, including raw material suppliers, wine production, bulk distribution, transit storage, filling/packaging, goods distribution, wholesaling, and retailing.
+Each stage is represented by a different actor in the supply chain and has its own unique functions and responsibilities.

 ### Activity Diagram